tvu2/potential-octo-funicular/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: tvu2               name 1: Trang Vu
-       * GitHub username 2:       name 2:
+       * GitHub username 2: lewisgross1296     name 2: Lewis Gross
-       * GitHub username 3:       name 3:
+       * GitHub username 3: meowkovich         name 3: Christopher Matson
-       * GitHub username 4:       name 4:
+       * GitHub username 4: ZhengwangMa        name 4: Zhengwang Ma
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+10/16/2018
    * How long did it take your team to complete this exercise?
+2 hrs

 ## Table of Contents